Privacy Policy

 Google (Firebase: Auth, Firestore, Storage, Cloud Functions, Analytics, Crashlytics, Remote Config)Hosts FamOwl's accounts, data, files, backend logic, and (if you opt in) analytics and crash reports.United States (with some Google-managed backups in other regions; see Firebase's privacy page).

-OpenRouter, Inc. (only if you use the AI assistant)Routes your assistant prompts to the model that's cheapest and healthiest at the time.
+OpenRouter, Inc. (only if you use the AI assistant)Routes your assistant prompts to an approved model, under our zero-data-retention and no-training account settings.
 See section 8.United States.

 Anthropic, Google AI, or OpenAI (downstream model providers, selected by OpenRouter)Generate the actual assistant response.United States.